The European Antitrust Review 2015 • Section 4: Country chapters

-- agreements to fix, directly or indirectly, the prices of certain goods or other conditions of sale or purchase;
+- agreements to fix, directly or indirectly, the prices of certain goods or services or other conditions of sale or purchase;

 - agreements to share a product market on a territorial basis, according to groups of buyers, suppliers or in any other way;

 - agreements to fix production or sale volumes for certain goods, as well as to restrict technical development or investment;